Hibbing, Minnesota: History

 Hibbing Heights was platted in 1908 and annexed by Alice in 1910, when Alice incorporated as a city.
 Between 1919 and 1921, the Village of Hibbing moved immediately south of Alice and then annexed Alice in 1920.
 Hibbing remained a village until 1979 when the Town of Stuntz was annexed.
 An Article of Incorporation was filed in July 1979 with the state and Hibbing became a city from that action in January 1980.

 Hibbing is home to the world's largest iron ore mine, which was discovered by Leonidas Merritt.
 Hibbing grew rapidly in its early years as huge iron ore mines such as the Mahoning, Hull, Rust, Sellers, and Burt provided the raw material for America's industrial revolution.
 In fact, the mines encroached on the village from the east, north, and west, and it was determined that some of the ore body actually went under the town, whose population hit 20,000 by 1915.

+The city was rocked by the 1916 Mesabi Range strike, during which the mayor Victor L. Power supported and protected the strikers.

 Negotiations between the Oliver Mining Company and the village finally brought about a plan whereby the entire village would relocate to a site two miles south, near Alice, and the company would develop the downtown buildings with low-interest loans that retailers could pay off over the years.
 New civic structures such as Hibbing High School, the Androy Hotel, the Village Hall, and the Rood Hospital were also constructed with mining company money.
 In all, about 200 structures were moved down the First Avenue Highway, as it was called, to the new city.
 These included a store and a couple of large hotels.
 Only one structure did not make it: the Sellers Hotel tumbled off some rollers and crashed to the ground, leaving, as one witness said, "an enormous pile of kindling".
 The move started in 1919 and the first phase was completed in 1921.
 Known today as "North Hibbing", this area remained a business and residential center until the 1940s, when the mining companies bought the remaining structures.
 The last house was moved in 1968.